akamai/terraform-provider-akamai/docs/data-sources/properties.md

 ## Attributes Reference

-The following are the return attributes:
+The following attributes are returned:

-* `json` — PAPIs response to the query.
+* `properties` — Provisioning API response containing a list of properties available for the provided contract and group.